-A simple and elegant political solution for American Cannabis.
+A conservative political plan for American Cannabis.

-A simple and elegant political solution for American Cannabis.
+A conservative political plan for American Cannabis.

 There are 38 states and 4 U.S. territories with medical or hybrid adult use cannabis programs.